• Skip to primary navigation

 Simple Piezo Buzzer Circuit

-• A special coil like a mini electromagnet
+• One coil is like a tiny electromagnet

 What is a Piezo Buzzer Circuit:

-A basic electronic circuit that generates sound using a piezoelectric buzzer is called a piezo buzzer circuit.
+A simple electronic circuit that makes sound using a piezo buzzer is called a piezo buzzer circuit also people mostly use it in electrical devices to give sound alerts, alarms or beeps.

 Circuit Working: